jaidatta71/Comparing-Classifiers---Bank-FDR-Subscription-Project/README.md

 # Comparing-Classifiers in Bank-FDR-Subscription-Project
 Prediction of whether a customer will Subscribe to Bank FDR or not

+## Summary
+The project is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
+The goal is to predict if the client will subscribe a term deposit (variable y).
+The marketing campaigns were based on phone calls.
+The target feature is bank term deposit would be ('yes') or not ('no') subscribed.
+I've compared the performance of the classifiers, namely K Nearest Neighbor, Logistic Regression, Decision Trees, and Support Vector Machines.

 ### Approach
 1. Read the file bank-additional-full.csv
 2. Examine the data description from bank-additional-names.txt